 But I was right – the city did change.
 And I can proudly boast about Katowice now and I enjoy proving the common opinion about it wrong 🙂

-What are the best things to do in Katowice, Poland?
+Let me show you the best things to do in Katowice, Poland.

 Things to do in Katowice, Upper Silesia, Poland

-You can rest there and enjoy the panorama of Katowice, overlook at Spodek and the Culture Zone
+You can rest there and enjoy the panorama of Katowice, overlook Spodek and the Culture Zone

 NOSPR and the Culture Zone

-Congress center and the building of Polish National Radio Symphony Orchestra (NOSPR) belongs to so called Culture Zone.
-The Culture Zone was built on the area of an old coal mine – currently it is a beautiful terrain which will encourage you to take a walk 🙂
+The congress center and the building of the Polish National Radio Symphony Orchestra (NOSPR) belong to the so-called Culture Zone.
+The Culture Zone was built on the area of an old coal mine – at the moment it is a beautiful terrain which will encourage you to take a walk 🙂

 You can take a lift up the mineshaft – it is now a viewing platform.